porterbmoody/datascienceisawsome/docs/transform.md

 ## Select columns with `filter()` or `loc[]` {#select}

 It's not uncommon to get datasets with hundreds or even thousands of variables.
-In this case, the first challenge is often narrowing in on the variables you're actually interested in. `fliter()` allows you to rapidly zoom in on a useful subset using operations based on the names of the variables.
+In this case, the first challenge is often narrowing in on the variables you're actually interested in. `.fliter()` allows you to rapidly zoom in on a useful subset using operations based on the names of the variables.

-`filter()` is not terribly useful with the flights data because we only have 19 variables, but you can still get the general idea:
+`.filter()` is not terribly useful with the flights data because we only have 19 variables, but you can still get the general idea: